uncleDecart/nkv/README.md

 - put the state for the given key
 - delete the state for the given key
 - subscribe to the updates for the given key
+- unsubscribe from the updated for the given key

 Note that nkv supports keyspace, more info you can find [here](./docs/KEYSPACE.md).